Limitations of Public Chest Radiography Datasets for Artificial Intelligence: Label Quality, Domain Shift, Bias and Evaluation Challenges: Introduction

 While these resources enable large-scale model development and benchmarking, they are also known to exhibit critical challenges that complicate clinical translation.
 The most notable problems are imperfect labels derived from automated text mining approaches \cite{labelbad, chexpertplusplus}, demographic and institutional biases that induce domain shift \cite{bias, bias2, bias3}, and evaluation protocols that do not reliably reflect clinical operating points \cite{eval, eval2}.
 Collectively, these factors can produce deceptively high internal performance that does not persist under external validation \cite{chexbert}.
 Automated report mining has enabled dataset curation at scale for datasets such as CheXpert, MIMIC-CXR, ChestX-ray14, and PadChest, but remains vulnerable to negation, uncertainty, and study-level misalignment, leading to false positives/negatives and label drift across conditions and sites \cite{unreliable2}.
 Such noise is sufficient for training, yet it constrains model reliability when radiologist consensus is the standard.
 An example case of automated labelling leading to a false positive for Pneumonia is shown in Figure \ref{fig:report}.
 Most large public datasets originate from single centres or health systems and differ in populations, acquisition hardware, protocols, and preprocessing.
 Models can therefore exploit site-specific artefacts (e.g., devices, overlays, or processing fingerprints) rather than pathologies, yielding performance that collapses when scanners or workflows change \cite{shortcut, shortcut2}.
 While AUROC and related metrics are useful and widely adopted for ranking classifiers, they obscure clinically meaningful operating points and the asymmetric costs of false positives versus false negatives \cite{eval, eval2}.
 Under class imbalance, AUPRC and threshold-dependent metrics (Sensitivity, Specificity, F1) are more informative \cite{auroc}, but only when decision thresholds are specified and validated appropriately.
 In this study, we make the following contributions:

 \begin{itemize} \item We provide a detailed overview of the critical limitations of public chest radiography datasets, specifically label quality, domain shift and dataset bias, and discuss their impact and potential solutions. \item We conduct a cross-dataset empirical study of domain shift by training seven widely used deep learning model architectures on each of four large public datasets, and evaluating performance across a range of metrics for internal and external test sets.
 We provide a comprehensive performance comparison across datasets, using both threshold-independent (AUROC, AUPRC) and threshold-dependent (Specificity, Sensitivity, F1) metrics.
-We visualise and quantify significant degradation from internal to external evaluation, identifying the source–target pairs most affected by domain shift. \item We analyse dataset bias by training a dataset-source classifier, which achieves near-perfect performance, demonstrating the presence of strong non-pathological site-specific artefacts.
-We perform subgroup analyses stratified by age and sex, which revealed reduced performance in minority groups. \item We perform an expert audit in which two board-certified radiologists review ground-truth labels for a subset of MIMIC-CXR and CheXpert images via agree/disagree judgements, revealing substantial disagreement with the public labels. \end{itemize}
+We visualise and quantify significant degradation from internal to external evaluation, identifying the source–target pairs most affected by domain shift. \item We analyse dataset bias and generalisability by combining cross-dataset evaluation with (i) a dataset-source classification diagnostic that reveals strong non-clinical dataset signatures, and (ii) subgroup analyses by age and sex under fixed clinical operating thresholds, demonstrating systematic disparities for underrepresented cohorts. \item We perform an expert audit in which two board-certified radiologists review ground-truth labels for a subset of MIMIC-CXR and CheXpert images via agree/disagree judgements, revealing substantial disagreement with the public labels. \end{itemize}